MESAHub/mesa-website/02-prereqs.markdown

 source $MESASDK_ROOT/bin/mesasdk_init.sh
 {% endhighlight %}

-Here is an example from a .cshrc on Linux:
+Here is an example from a .cshrc on Linux, using SVN:
 {% highlight csh %}
 # set MESA_DIR to be the directory to which you downloaded MESA
 setenv MESA_DIR /home/jschwab/Software/mesa